Fingerpoke of Doom: Reception and aftermath

-In an interview with RF Video, Nash claimed that he had nothing to do with the booking of the incident.
-When discussing what RF Video refers to as "infamous one finger pin with Hogan", Nash said that Goldberg was the one who caused that rumor to be spread and that he had not begun booking until February 1999.
+In an interview with RF Video, Nash claimed that he had nothing to do with the booking of the Fingerpoke of Doom.
+When discussing the incident, Nash said that Goldberg was the one who caused that rumor to be spread and that he had not begun booking until February 1999.
 In The Rise and Fall of WCW, Goldberg said that the incident was Hogan and Nash playing their own little games against the wrestling world.
-Furthermore, Reynolds and Alvarez contended in The Death of WCW that the actions of Hogan and Nash from the time Goldberg beat Hogan in Atlanta until their own match in the same venue six months later, including the match itself, were part of an ongoing plot between the two wrestlers.
+Furthermore, Reynolds and Alvarez contend in The Death of WCW that the actions of Hogan and Nash, from the time Goldberg beat Hogan in Atlanta until their own match in the same venue six months later (including the match itself), were part of an ongoing plot between the two wrestlers.

-On the August 31, 2009 episode of Raw, Dusty Rhodes, Shawn Michaels, and Triple H were shown watching and discussing footage of the Hogan–Nash match backstage.

-In his autobiography, Hollywood Hulk Hogan, Hulk Hogan rejected the idea that the Fingerpoke of Doom was pivotal in WCW's fall.
-He claimed that "watering down the whole concept" of the New World Order by splitting the group and creating spinoffs such as the Latino World Order and an inability to compete with the WWF's more risqué "Attitude style" were more responsible for WCW's downfall.

-Eric Bischoff's autobiography Controversy Creates Ca$h includes a chapter entitled "The Turning Point That Wasn't".
-In it, Bischoff claimed that singling out the Fingerpoke as the reason WCW went under to be an over-simplification.
-He did acknowledge that people switched from watching Nitro to Raw Is War after Schiavone's remark about Foley winning the WWF Championship, but claimed that "the tide had turned so significantly that us talking about one match didn't matter".
+In his autobiography, Hollywood Hulk Hogan, Hogan rejected the idea that the Fingerpoke of Doom was pivotal in WCW's fall.
+He claimed that "watering down the whole concept" of the nWo by splitting the group and creating spinoffs such as the Latino World Order, and an inability to compete with the WWF's more risqué "Attitude style", were more responsible for WCW's downfall.
+Bischoff's autobiography Controversy Creates Ca$h includes a chapter entitled "The Turning Point That Wasn't", in which he claimed that singling out the Fingerpoke as the reason WCW went under was an oversimplification.
+Bischoff did acknowledge that people switched from watching Nitro to Raw Is War after Schiavone's remark about Foley winning the WWF Championship, but claimed that "the tide had turned so significantly that us talking about one match didn't matter".

-The incident was referenced on a 2021 episode of WWE NXT in which Way members, Austin Theory and then-NXT North American Champion Johnny Gargano suggest repeating the incident should they fight each other at NXT TakeOver: Stand & Deliver.
+On the August 31, 2009, episode of Raw, Dusty Rhodes, Shawn Michaels and Triple H were shown watching and discussing footage of the Hogan–Nash match backstage.